home | avr microcontroller & DIY electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 daughter: Magdalena Decker nee Erbach Dec 26, 1906/7/8 - ca. 1985

-son: Walther Erbach (passed away on Jan 7, 1976?)
+son: Walter Erbach (passed away on Jan 7, 1976?)

 son: Hermann Erbach June 21, 1912- Feb 11, 1987

-son: Engelbert Erbach (May 30, 1916- Jan 3, 1991)
+son: Engelbert Erbach (May 30, 1916- Jan 2, 1991)

 Jakob and Anna both grew up in Diez an der Lahn.

 Jakob's father had been a successful taylor but passed away when Jakob was only 2 years old.
-He left him with his mother and his three half-sisters from his father's earlier marriage.
+He left him with his mother and his three half-sisters from his earlier marriage.

-Unfortunately I don't know anything about Anna's family.
-I don't know if she had any siblings.
-I also don't really know how Jakob grew up but he became a painter.
 Jakob and Anna got married and Anna opened a shop selling household wares.
 Anna and Jakob lived in a nice house in Diez with the shop on the ground floor and they themselves living upstairs.

 Anna had a lot of work with her shop.
 My grandfather Engelbert gave her one of the first electric irons as a present because before the iron often went cold again before she had done any ironing as she was busy serving her customers.